 It is expect that mobile agents technology will bring significant benefits to electronic commerce.
 But security issues, especially threats from malicious hosts, become a great obstacle of widespread deployment of applications in electronic commerce based on mobile agents technology.
 Undetachable digital signature is a category of digital signatures to secure mobile agents against malicious hosts.
 An undetachable signature scheme by using encrypted functions from bilinear pairings was proposed in this paper.
 The security of this scheme base on the computational intractability of discrete logarithm problem and computational Diffe-Hellman problem on gap Diffle-Hellman group.
 Furthermore, the scheme satisfies all the requirements of a strong non-designated proxy signature i.e. verifiability, strong unforgeability, strong identifiability, strong undeniability and preventions of misuse.
 An undetachable threshold signature scheme that enable the customer to provide n mobile agents with ‘shares’ of the undetachable signature function is also provided.
 It is able to provide more reliability than classical undetachable signatures.

 Shi, Yang; Wang, Xiaoping; Cao, Liming; and Ren, Jianxin, "Secure Mobile Agents in Electronic Commerce by Using Undetachable Signatures from Pairings" (2004).
-ICEB 2004 Proceedings.
+ICEB 2004 Proceedings (Beijing, China).
 185.